 How do I make updates or changes to my application after submission?

-There are only a few changes you are allowed to make.
-You can manage your recommenders, and update documents that you have already uploaded.
-You cannot add any new documents.
-This can be done through the applicant status check page.
+There are only a few changes you are allowed to make once an application is submitted.
+In the application portal, you can edit your personal information in the Applicant Center, manage your recommenders, and update or replace documents that you have already uploaded.

-How do I update/correct my mailing or email address?
+How do I update/correct my mailing or email address in the application?

 Can I change the term that I originally applied for?